Healthy Reads Blog | PartnerMD

 2. Identify your priorities in a primary care doctor.

-Credentials are important, but so are trust, communication, and compatibility.
+Credentials matter, but so do trust, communication, and compatibility.

 Ask yourself: